 Eyebrow piercings are inserted similarly to how septum piercings are with a hollow needle followed by the jewelry itself.
 It takes about 8 weeks for an eyebrow piercing to heal and can be easily cleaned using sea salt solution and a q-tip.
 These are probably the least invasive type of piercing, seeing as it is in a location that won’t really get in your way and doesn’t require extra amounts of cleaning (but that doesn’t mean you shouldn’t take care of it anyway!)

 Now go out into the world and raise some eyebrows!

 Pain Scale: 😬

-The medusa piercing is located just right above the bow of the lip.
+The medusa piercing is located just right above the bow of the lip and beneath the nose.
 It is commonly seen as a small sterling silver or stainless steel stud, but can also be gold or sometimes black.
 If not a simple stud, medusa wearers have been known to wear a small stone or a different kind of stud in a small shape like a flower or some kind of sunburst.
 They are such a subtle piercing that they can be worn alone or paired with an upper lip barbell, lower lip barbell, dimple piercings or smiley.

 Medusa’s are a bit of a riskier piercing in the sense that you should DEFINITELY NOT get them done by a piercer you don’t trust.
 Medusa’s, if done wrong, can cause gum recession or dental erosion.
 They also need to be centered correctly, otherwise they can look very wonky and amateurish.
 When you get your medusa done, your piercer will have you wash your mouth out with antiseptic to cleanse the area.
 Then while holding your upper lip with a clamp, will penetrate the carefully marked piercing spot and then insert the barbell style piercing into the hole.
 It should take about 6-12 weeks to fully heal a medusa piercing, but only if you keep your oral hygiene up to snuff.